xlanor/k8s-wait-for/README.md

 # k8s-wait-for

+Forked from Michal Orzechowski (https://github.com/groundnuty/k8s-wait-for/).
+Published as an own repo to have more control over it.

 > This tool is still actively used and working stably despite not too frequent commits!
 Pull requests are most welcome!

 A simple script that allows waiting for a k8s service, job or pods to enter the desired state.